tactical-Data/Exascalar/Exascalar_Visualization_July_2015_Rev3.md

 ##Key New Entrants June 2015

-Of the _new_ entrants its interesting to note the same parameters as above as a kind of bound on the population of the newest systems.
-It's interesting to note in this particular year new systems occupy both the highest and lowest efficiency.
+Of the _new_ entrants its interesting to note in this particular year new systems occupy both the highest and lowest efficiency.